argoproj/argo-cd/docs/security.md

 kubectl edit clusterrole argocd-application-controller
 ```

+Note:

+* If you to deny ArgoCD access to a kind of resource then add it as an [excluded resource](declarative-setup.md#resource-exclusion).

 ## Auditing

 As a GitOps deployment tool, the git commit history provides a natural audit log of what changes